 Bernard-Anselme began by dividing his time between Port-Royal, where he had his family residence, and Pentagouet, his native village, which remained an advanced bastion of the Acadian defences.
-But he was not really an Abenaki chief in the absolute sense, as his father had been, and he devoted little of his effort to trading; he continued to be a French officer, entrusted with command of the Indians, as he had been appointed by the king.
-For living expenses, he was content with his pay.
-But the following year he adopted a quite different type of activity.
-He fitted out a ship and became a privateer.
-He joined forces with other famous privateers, Pierre Morpain*, Pierre Maisonnat, ditBaptiste, and Daniel Robinau, who gave a lot of trouble to the English; in the year 1709 alone they sank 35 of their ships and took 470 of them prisoner.
+But he was not really an Abenaki chief in the absolute sense, as his father had been, and he devoted little effort to trading; he continued to be a French officer, entrusted with command of Acadia’s indigenous peoples, as he had been appointed by the king.
+For living expenses, he was content with his pay, but the following year he entered a very different field of activity: having fitted out a ship, he became a privateer.
+He joined forces with other famous privateers, Pierre Morpain*, Pierre Maisonnat, dit Baptiste, and Daniel Robinau, who gave a lot of trouble to the English; in the year 1709 alone they sank 35 English ships and took 470 prisoners.

 However, Port-Royal was doomed, for New England had vowed to avenge the humiliating defeat of 1707.
-While the unfortunate Subercase was vainly asking Versailles for help, Queen Anne was giving substantial assistance to the colonies of Massachusetts, Connecticut, New Hampshire, and Rhode Island, to enable them to organize a formidable expedition.
+While the unfortunate Subercase was vainly asking Versailles for help, Queen Anne was giving substantial assistance to the colonies of Massachusetts, Connecticut, New Hampshire, and Rhode Island, enabling them to organize a formidable expedition.
 On 5 Oct.
 1710 the governor of Virginia, Sir Francis Nicholson, at the head of 2,000 soldiers borne on 36 ships, laid siege to Port-Royal.
 Subercase had only 158 regular soldiers and 127 militiamen to put up against him; he resisted the invader for a week, and finally capitulated on 13 October.
 A week later Saint-Castin, who knew nothing of what had happened, appeared before Port-Royal, which had already been rebaptized Annapolis Royal.
 His ship was captured, but he managed to escape and take to the woods.

-Saint-Castin and his wife left Acadia on one of the last boats to sail in 1714, and arrived in Béarn at the end of the year.
-Alas!
-Bernard-Anselme, in the negotiations concerning his estate, was not to be much luckier than his father.
-If, as it appears, Sarraute won his case against Jean de Labaig, Jean-Vincent’s opponent, he refused in his turn to furnish a full accounting to Bernard-Anselme!
+Saint-Castin and his wife left Acadia on one of the last vessels to sail in 1714, and arrived in Béarn at the end of the year.
+Alas – Bernard-Anselme, in the negotiations concerning his estate, was not to be much luckier than his father.
+If, as it appears, Sarraute won his case against Jean de Labaig, Jean-Vincent’s opponent, he refused in his turn to furnish a full accounting to Bernard-Anselme.
 Threatened with a lawsuit by Saint-Castin, he invoked the question of domicile, and returned to the charges of illegitimate birth.
 The court, which was very anxious to send the young baron back to Canada, took up the affair again with the intendant in Pau.
 It none the less dragged on, and was complicated by a lawsuit with the Chevalier de Florence over another part of the estate.
 In 1717 Bernard-Anselme was admitted into the States of Béarn, in the order of the nobility.
 In the spring of 1720 he drafted a memoir intended for the minister on the “Services rendus par les sieurs de Saint-Castin, père et fils, dans le pays de Canada en la Nouvelle-France.”
 He died the same year, at the beginning of autumn.

 By his marriage with Marie-Charlotte Damours de Chauffours he had only three children, all daughters: Marie-Anselme, born in 1711 at Quebec; Brigitte, who was a pupil of the Ursulines of Quebec; and Louise, born in 1716 at Pau.
 Bernard-Anselme’s widow lived at Pau until 1734 and died there, after sustaining a lawsuit before the parlement of Navarre.

-AN, Col., B, 29–30, 32, 34–37; C11D, 6–8 Charlevoix, History (Shea), V. Coll de manuscrits relatifs à la N.-F., II, III “Correspondance de Vaudreuil,” APQ Rapport, 1938–39, 1946–47, 1947–48 “Lettres et mémoires de F.-M.-F. Ruette d’Auteuil,” 46 NYCD (O’Callaghan and Fernow), IX.
+AN, Col., B, 29–30, 32, 34–37; C11D, 6–8.
+Charlevoix, History (Shea), V. Coll. de manuscrits relatifs à la N.-F., II, III.
+“Correspondance de Vaudreuil,” APQ Rapport, 1938–39, 1946–47, 1947–48.
+“Lettres et mémoires de F.-M.-F. Ruette d’Auteuil,” 46.
+NYCD (O’Callaghan and Fernow), IX.